Health Sciences Assistant Clinical Professor

-Dr. Wheeler is a multi-racial/cultural Assistant Clinical Professor with specialized training and experience working with high-risk and systems-involved youth ages 0-21.
-Within the UC Davis Clinical Child Psychology Training Programs, she serves as the Training Director for both the Doctoral Internship Program and the Postdoctoral Psychology Program.
+Dr. Carlina Ramirez Wheeler is a bilingual (English/Spanish) multiracial/multicultural Assistant Clinical Professor with specialized training and experience working with high-risk and systems-involved youth ages 0-21.
+She is committed to increasing access to quality mental health care for youth and their families within primary care and community mental health settings.
+Within the UC Davis Clinical Child and Adolescent Psychology (CCAP) Training Programs, she serves as the Training Director for the APA-accredited Doctoral Internship Program and the APPIC-member Postdoctoral Psychology Program.

-Dr. Wheeler's clinical, teaching, and research interests include: risk and resilience factors; developmental psychopathology; trauma, adversity, and maltreatment; attachment and family systems theory and approaches; diversity-related issues and acculturative/minority stress; strength-based, comprehensive psychological assessment; and prevention/early intervention program development and outcomes research.
+Dr. Wheeler's clinical, teaching, and research interests include: diversity-related issues and acculturative/minority stress; risk and resilience factors; developmental psychopathology; trauma, adversity, and maltreatment; attachment and family systems theory and approaches; strength-based, comprehensive psychological assessment; pediatric integrated behavioral health; population-based health; and prevention/early intervention program development and outcomes research.

-In addition, she currently serves as the instructor for the UC Davis Psychiatry Residency Program’s Introduction to Psychological Assessment Seminar and the co-instructor for the Child and Adolescent Psychiatry Fellowship Program’s Family Therapy Seminar.
+In addition, she currently serves as the instructor for the UC Davis Psychiatry Residency Program’s Introduction to Psychological Assessment Seminar and the Child and Adolescent Psychiatry Fellowship Program’s Family Therapy Seminar and advanced rotation.